webdriverio-community/node-geckodriver/README.md

 Alternatively, you can add the same property to your .npmrc file.

-Default location is set to https://github.com/mozilla/geckodriver/releases/download
+The default location is set to https://github.com/mozilla/geckodriver/releases/download

 ## Setting a PROXY URL

-Use `HTTPS_PROXY` or `HTTP_PROXY` to set your proxy url.
+Use `HTTPS_PROXY` or `HTTP_PROXY` to set your proxy URL.

 # Programmatic Interface